This Intimate Photos Offer A Window Into The Experiences Of 8 Trans People This Year

 How has COVID-19 changed your usual routine?

 [The best way COVID changed my routine was] being able to enjoy time at home when I'm not working.
-Being able to see my neighborhood and meet my neighbors.
+Being able to see my neighbourhood and meet my neighbours.
 Being able to bond with my puppy.
 Not spending two hours driving back and forth to the office everyday.

 [The most challenging part was] being away from family.
 Dealing with my grandmother's death in Florida and not being able to attend her funeral.
 Three of my four nieces were born during COVID and I was unable to see them.
 Feeling disconnected from community and friends because everything went virtual — but Zoom fatigue is such a real thing.